cailleach1310/ares-d6system-plugin/README.md

 You need to disable the fs3 plugin on the ares-webportal before you install this plugin.

-Please note: This version has a major update in regards to how ability ratings are stored.
-It also introduces condensed sheets that only list skills that have been learned.
-In order to update an existing plugin installation you'll need to run migration commands to make sure existing characters will have their sheets transferred to the new setup.

 ### What this plugin covers
 * Setting attributes, skills, specializations, advantages, disadvantages and special abilities in chargen, both on the game client and on the webportal.
 * Rolling abilities from the game client and the webportal scene system.